LunarC1/Lunar/README.md

 _**4. Who wrote this amazing template?**_
 The answer thou seek'st is the goat.
 The one and only.
 The Alpha and the Sigma.
-All jokes aside, message nickson78181a on discord if you have any questions or want to contribute
+All jokes aside, message nickson78181a on discord if you have any questions or want to contribute.